Phu1237/extension-messenger-utilities/README.md

 ![logo](public/icons/icon.png)
 Utilities for Facebook Messenger
-Extension for Chrome / Edge / Opera / Chromium based browser
+Extension for Chrome / Edge / Opera / Chromium based browsers

 ## Features

 Available features:

-- Protect your privacy, let you control what and when contents should be display in messenger.com.
+- Protect your privacy: let you control what and when contents should be display in messenger.com.
+- Hide chat: Hide the chat from the list of chats.

 Under development features:

-- Password protect for extension
-- Password protect for messenger.com
+- Password protectition

 ## Download